tony-aw/tinycodet/README.md

 ## More string flexibility: s_strapply

-The string arithmetic and sub-setting operators and functions given so far can do a lot, but it’s not always flexible enough.
+The string arithmetic and sub-setting operators and functions given so far - in combination with the string function already available in base R and R packages such as `stringi` - can do a lot, but it’s not always flexible enough.
 To add extra flexibility, there is also the `s_strapply(x, fun, w=F, clp=NULL, ...)` function.
-This function applies the following steps to every element (every string) of character vector x:
+This function applies the following steps to every element (every string) of character vector
+x:

 1)  the string is split into a vector of single characters (`w=F`), or a vector of space-delimited words (`w=T`).